-Although the account does not give the exact age of Isaac, he is referred to as a "lad."
-This indicates that Isaac was between 12 and 19 years of age.
+Although the account does not give the exact age of Isaac, he is referred to as a "lad," or a boy.
+From the chronology of Abraham's life and the birth of Isaac it is clear that he was 15 years old.
 By this time in his life, Isaac had seen his father offer many sacrifices to God.
 He knew that Abraham had made preparations for this sacrifice, but no animal had been chosen from the flock or the herd.
 Not knowing that God Himself had appointed the sacrifice, Isaac wondered where his father expected to find an animal for the offering: "And Abraham took the wood of the burnt offering and laid it upon Isaac his son.
 And he took the fire pot in his hand, and a knife.
 And they both went together.
 And Isaac spoke to Abraham his father and said: 'My father.'
 And he said: 'Here I am, my son.'
 And he said, 'Behold the fire and the wood.
 But where is the lamb for a burnt offering?'
 And Abraham said, 'My son, God will provide Himself a lamb for a burnt offering.'
 So they both went on together" (verses 6-8).